HomeNewsSA Architects Urge Housing Reform in 2026 Election

 Architects are trained to focus on long-term performance, including aspects such as accessibility, sustainability, and urban integration.
 The Institute advocates for housing investments that strengthen South Australia’s future by uniting design leadership with targeted investments and planning reforms.

-Furthermore, the Institute highlights the success stories from other regions that have implemented similar reforms.
+The Institute highlights the success stories from other regions that have implemented similar reforms.
 These examples showcase the positive impact of strategic planning and design leadership in creating sustainable urban environments.
 By learning from these cases, South Australia can adopt best practices that not only address current housing challenges but also anticipate future needs.

 As the election approaches, the Institute urges policymakers to engage with architects and urban planners to develop comprehensive strategies that integrate housing with broader infrastructure and environmental goals.
 This collaborative approach aims to create resilient communities that can withstand social and environmental changes, ensuring that housing reforms lead to lasting benefits for all residents.